swiftlang/swift-org-website/_posts/2023-06-12-introducing-swift-openapi-generator.md

 When developing a client, such as an iOS app, you are provided with two generated types:

 * `APIProtocol`, a Swift protocol that contains one method per OpenAPI operation.
-    * In the case of “GreetingService”, it contains a single method called `getGreeting`.
+    * In the case of `GreetingService`, it contains a single method called `getGreeting`.
 * `Client`, a Swift struct that implements `APIProtocol`, which is used to make API calls to the server.

 Below is example code to instantiate the client and fetch a greeting from the server: